MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-security.md

 ### Enable SMB Encryption with Windows PowerShell

+1. Sign into your server and run PowerShell on your computer in an elevated session.

-1. To enable SMB Encryption for an individual file share, enter the following script on the server:
+1. To enable SMB Encryption for an individual file share, run the following command.

     ```powershell
     Set-SmbShare –Name <sharename> -EncryptData $true
     ```

-1. To enable SMB Encryption for the entire file server, enter the following script on the server:
+1. To enable SMB Encryption for the entire file server, run the following command.

     ```powershell
     Set-SmbServerConfiguration –EncryptData $true
     ```

-1. To create a new SMB file share with SMB Encryption enabled, enter the following script:
+1. To create a new SMB file share with SMB Encryption enabled, run the following command.

     ```powershell
     New-SmbShare –Name <sharename> -Path <pathname> –EncryptData $true
     ```

 ### Map drives with encryption

-1. To enable SMB Encryption when mapping a drive using PowerShell:
+1. To enable SMB Encryption when mapping a drive using PowerShell, run the following command.

     ```powershell
     New-SMBMapping -LocalPath <drive letter> -RemotePath <UNC path> -RequirePrivacy $TRUE
     ```

-2. To enable SMB Encryption when mapping a drive using CMD:
+2. To enable SMB Encryption when mapping a drive using CMD, run the following command.

     ```cmd
     NET USE <drive letter> <UNC path> /REQUIREPRIVACY